-Often seating is used to draw visitors into the garden or entice them down a path.
-They may not sit, but the temptation and romance is there.
-Even more alluring is the promise of a secret hide-away to read or nap.
-And don't underestimate whimsy.
-An oversized or brightly colored creation can make a garden extremely memorable, especially to children.
+Often, seating is used to draw visitors into the garden or entice them down a path.
+They might not sit, but the temptation is there.
+Even more alluring is the promise of a secret hideaway to read or nap.
+And don't underestimate whimsy; an oversized or brightly colored creation can make a garden extremely memorable, especially to children.

 Secluded, Cool and Probably Never Used

-I get the feeling this bench doesn't see much action, since it's being taken over by the plants.
+You might get the feeling this garden bench doesn't see much action because it's being taken over by the plants.
 Still, it looks inviting, doesn't it?

 Functional doesn't have to mean boring.
 Seating that's meant for convenience can also add character and color to the garden.
-This series of blue Adirondack chairs are in a good vantage point and comfortable.
-But it's the color that makes them so perfect for this cool green spot.Continue to 6 of 12 below.
+This series of blue Adirondack chairs are in a good vantage point and are quite comfortable.
+But it's the color that makes them so perfect for this cool green location.Continue to 5 of 11 below.

 Who Needs Flowers?

-I'll agree that wrought iron lawn furniture can be over used, but there's a reason it's so popular and it's not comfort.
+There's a reason wrought iron lawn furniture is so popular and it's not comfort.
 Wrought iron works well in gardens with a cottagey feel.
 The material is rustic and usually in some state of rusting.
 It suits the surroundings and doesn't look like it will be harmed by a muddy boot or sudden shower.

 Here's function for you: put your seating within picking distance of your vegetables.
 A fresh salad is literally within reach.

 Just try and keep the kids off these hands.
 These are not chairs for an afternoon nap, but they bring this part of the garden alive.
 Sometimes garden decorations and benches can begin to look the same from one garden to the next.
-Seeking out locally made products or flea market finds can yield some very unusual garden treasures.Continue to 10 of 12 below.
+Seeking out locally-made products or flea market finds can yield some very unusual garden treasures.Continue to 9 of 11 below.

-And finally, sometimes seating serves no function besides it's aesthetic appeal to the gardener.
+Sometimes seating serves no function besides its aesthetic appeal to the gardener.
 Or maybe someone took the seat out of this chair as a subtle reminder to keep working.